michalsn/minifier/README.md

-# CodeIgniter4 Minifier
+# Minifier

-This library offers a minification and versioning for CSS and JS files.
+This library for CodeIgniter offers a minification and versioning for CSS and JS files.

 ## Installation via composer